anbegaral/Knockout-Rest-Google/README.md

 - JQuery

 ## How it works
 - When the user loads the page a list of properties are displayed on the panel and the Google map.
-The user can click on the list of properties and on the markers and the infowindow is opened showing the information about the selected house.
+The user can click on the list of properties and on the markers, and the infowindow is opened showing the information about the selected house.
 - The user can select one house as **favourite** clicking on the checkbox that appears beside the address of the house's list.
 The marker of the house is automatically update with **Knockout**
 - The user can as well **filter** the list of properties introducing a text to be searched for.
 The list and the map will be updated with **Knockout**
 - The user can show and hide different services clicking on the checkboxes at the end on the list of properties and open the correspondent infowindow clicking on its marker.
-These locations are provided by **Google Places** and **Foursquare** for the beaches.
+These locations are provided by **Google Places** and **Foursquare** in case of the beaches.
-- The infowindows can be closed clicking on the 'x' button or with the escape key.
+- The infowindows can be closed clicking on the 'x' button or with the `esc key`.

 ##3rd party API FOURSQUARE
-The application is getting data from **FOURSQUARE** for displaying the locations of the nearby beaches, name, address and URL when it is available.
+The application is getting data from **FOURSQUARE** for displaying the nearby services to each house on the correspondent infowindow and the locations of the nearby beaches showing their names, addresses and URLs when they are available.

 ##URL Demo
 https://anbegaral.github.io/project5/